polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 performance!
 A good inner loop here is expected to only have one load of the LHS and RHS every N_R and M_R FMA ops, roughly speaking, because that's the amount of reuse we should be getting.
-In addition, there should be no loads or stores for output matrix in the innermost loop, which happens to be the case here.
+In addition, there should be no loads or stores for the output matrix in the innermost loop, which happens to be the case here.
 And finally, it all should have been %ymm.

 It is also important to note that vectorization is often nearly useless unless the code has been optimized for locality, (i.e., we should be getting data from